fractionalJoe/quack/docs/design/architecture.md

 - A socket lives no longer than the ID token that opened it.
 The ticket carries the token's expiry; the websocket service closes the socket at that time, and the client obtains a fresh token, a fresh ticket, and reconnects.
 - Authorization is record level: membership of the flock for any read or write to it, ownership for delete.
 Each service enforces the rule for its routes before touching the data store, and row-level security policies in the database enforce pond isolation and membership again on every query, keyed on the pond and caller the shared package sets at the start of each transaction.
 - Each service connects to the database as its own database role with grants on its own domain's tables.
 Connections use IAM database authentication: the task role signs a short-lived token and the connection uses TLS.
 No database password exists.
 - Tasks sit in protected subnets, which reach the internet through the NAT gateway.
 The data store and the fan-out node sit in private subnets with no route out of the VPC.
-Security groups allow the load balancer to the services, and the services to the data store and the fan-out node.
+Security groups allow the load balancer to the services, the services to the data store and the fan-out node, and the bastion host to the data store.
 Nothing else reaches them.
+A developer reaches the bastion through Session Manager, which opens no inbound port.
 - The load balancer sets CORS response headers with the origin fixed to quack.ryt.dev.
 - There is no request throttling in the MVP.